kjosib/glowing-chainsaw/docs/source/integrating.rst

 	canvas = dynamic.Canvas(module, 'example', env)

-The interface between the :code:`dynamic.Canvas` class and the :code:`runtime.Environment` class seems relatively
+The interface between the :code:`dynamic.Canvas` class and the :code:`runtime.Environment` class is pretty close to its final form: it might gain another method or parameter, but the basic design seems sound enough, so you should be safe to experiment with alternative implementations.

-future-proof: it might gain another method or two, but the existing methods won't go away or change contracts, so you should be safe to experiment with different designs.
+The present *default implementations* of those interface methods provide the API described below, which *MAY BE* subject to at least some change.

-The present *default implementations* of those four methods provide the API described below, which *MAY BE* subject to at least some change.
+	Development Note: Currently this section is in DTSTTCPW mode, but as patterns of use and limitations become apparent, some adjustments are scheduled for version 0.9.0.
+In particular, collation often goes hand-in-hand with making data fit for people to gaze upon (the "friendly-name" problem).

 Computed Predicates
 ^^^^^^^^^^^^^^^^^^^^^^^^